top of page

 • Employment Opportunities | City of Ashtabula | Ashtabula, OH

 City Manager Contact Us 4250 Lake Ave.
 Ashtabula OH 44004 (440) 992-7103 (440) 992-4515 (Fax) jim@cityofashtabula.com City Manager Home Application for Permit Role of the City Manager Open City RFQ/Bids Employment Opportunities Employment Opportunities See the listings below for jobs open for the City of Ashtabula.
 The City of Ashtabula is an Equal Opportunity Employer.
-PATROL OFFICER The City of Ashtabula is seeking applications for the position of Patrol Officer to work in the Police Department.
+PATROL OFFICER - LATERAL HIRE The City of Ashtabula is seeking applications for the position of Patrol Officer to work in the Police Department.
 Interested persons may apply for the full-time position by filing a resume and a written application with Ohio Means Jobs located at 2924 Donahoe Drive, Ashtabula, OH 44004 prior to 4:30 p.m.
 May 5, 2026.
 Qualified candidates must hold a current commission as a peace officer in a political subdivision of the State of Ohio and have completed either three years of full-time employment as a peace officer or five years of part-time employment; or combined full-and-part-time employment as a peace officer.
-Candidates will be required to pass a pre-employment drug screen, physical, polygraph, psychological test, and background check.
+Candidates will be required to pass a pre-employment drug screen, physical, and background check.
 A copy of the job description is available upon request of application.
 A copy of the notice, job descriptions and application are available by CLICKING HERE.
 Health Commissioner The City of Ashtabula is seeking applications for the position of Health Commissioner in the Ashtabula City Health Department.
 Qualified individuals may apply for the position of Health Commissioner at Ohio Means Jobs located at 2924 Donahoe Drive, Ashtabula, OH 44004, until filled.
 Applications and resumes can also be sent to Kelli Jones at kjones@cityofashtabula.com All applicants must pass a pre-employment drug screen, and background check.
 A copy of the notice, job descriptions and application are available by CLICKING HERE.
 Assistant Finance Director - Finance Department The City of Ashtabula is currently accepting applications for the full-time position of Assistant Finance Director within the Finance Department.
 Interested candidates are encouraged to submit their resume and cover letter to: City of Ashtabula Finance Department Attn: Vladimir Kan 4250 Lake Avenue Ashtabula, OH 44004 Or electronically to: FinanceDirector@cityofashtabula.com Applications are being accepted until the position is filled.
 Applicants are required to possess a valid driver’s license and must successfully complete a drug screening and background check.
 A copy of the notice, job descriptions and application are available by CLICKING HERE.
 FULL TIME LABORER WITH CDL - Sanitation Department The City of Ashtabula is seeking applications for the position of Full Laborer with CDL, in the City of Ashtabula Sanitation Department.
 Interested persons may apply for this position by filing a written application with Ohio Means Jobs located at 2924 Donahoe Drive, Ashtabula, OH, 44004 until the position is filled.
 All applicants must currently possess a State of Ohio “Class B” Ohio Commercial Driver’s License, pass a pre-employment drug screen and background check.
 A copy of the job description is available upon request of application.
 A copy of the notice, job descriptions and application are available by CLICKING HERE.
-The City of Ashtabula is an Equal Opportunity Employer.
-By Order of: James Timonere Ashtabula City Manager PART TIME SEASONAL LABORER - Public Works, Planning & Community Development & Sanitation Departments The City of Ashtabula is seeking applications for Part-Time Temporary Seasonal Employees to work in Planning & Community Development, Public Works Department, and Sanitation.
+PART TIME SEASONAL LABORER - Public Works, Planning & Community Development & Sanitation Departments The City of Ashtabula is seeking applications for Part-Time Temporary Seasonal Employees to work in Planning & Community Development, Public Works Department, and Sanitation.
 Interested persons may apply for the Part-Time Temporary Seasonal position by filing a written application with Ohio Means Jobs located at 2924 Donahoe Drive, Ashtabula, OH 44004.
 All applicants must have a valid driver’s license, pass a pre-employment drug screen, and background check.
 A copy of the job description is available upon request of application.
 A copy of the notice, job descriptions and application are available by CLICKING HERE.
-The City of Ashtabula is an Equal Opportunity Employer.
-By Order of: James Timonere Ashtabula City Manager

 • Zoning | City of Ashtabula | Ashtabula, OH